mradkov/aeternity-fungible-token/README.md

 ### swapped\(\)

-This function returns all of the swapps that are stored in the contract's state.
+This function returns all of the swapped tokens that are stored in contract state.

 ```text
 stateful entrypoint swapped() : map(address, int)